jakub-zarembinski/CKA-Certification-Course-2025/Day 43/README.md

 ---

-## Demo 3: Multi-Environment Deployments with Helm (Using Namespaces)
+## Demo 3: Multi-Environment Deployments with Helm

 ---